vanhoefm/wifi-injection/README.md

 - TODO: Double-check the behaviour of the AWUS036ACM when injecting a frame with the More Fragment (MF) flag set.
 Earlier, this README said that this dongle had trouble injecting this frame, but the paper mentioned it was the RT5572 chipsets.
+- Note that the nl80211 command `NL80211_CMD_FRAME` only sends management frames.
+  To inject any frame toghether with a preceeding Radiotap header, the Linux function `ieee80211_monitor_start_xmit` is used, which is only called for an interface that is in monitor mode.
+TODO: Further confirm this.